Prompt caching

 }

 The override applies to the next model turn only.
 Later turns fall back to the session default.
+The set_next_turn_cache call is independent of input submission, so it composes with whichever InputRequest / ToolRoundInfo handle is in scope.

 How adapters use it